10 Best Vertical E Commerce for December 2025

 Risk Factors

-• Negative ROIC and recent share price decline
+• Severe recent stock price decline

-• Competitive pressures from traditional and digital auction platforms
+• Competition from other auction platforms

 Portfolio Diversification Insights